These states are ending unemployment benefits and $300 bonus this week

 The March extension of unemployment benefits also applied to Pandemic Unemployment Assistance: aid for workers who aren't normally eligible for unemployment insurance.
 It covers freelancers, gig workers, independent contractors and part-time workers.

-In a May 13 letter to the Department of Labor, Sen. Bernie Sanders appealed to the federal government to continue providing pandemic unemployment assistance to workers.
+In a May 13 letter, Sen. Bernie Sanders appealed to the federal government to continue providing pandemic unemployment assistance to workers.
 Saying that jobless Americans will plunge into poverty in states slashing federal aid, he argued, "The PUA program has served as a backstop for our broken and outdated unemployment insurance (UI) system for over a year."

 Unless your state is one of those that have opted out (see chart above), the enhanced unemployment benefits will continue until Labor Day, Sept.
 6, granting a $300 weekly federal bonus on top of what the state pays.
 That extra money could allow unemployment recipients to receive a total of up to $7,500 for the 25 weeks spanning from March to September.